HB 481: Marijuana Commercialization

-New Hampshire representatives have introduced an irresponsible bill which fully legalizes and commercializes marijuana without providing the necessary public health protections to keep our youth and communities healthy.
+New Hampshire Senators will soon vote on an irresponsible bill which fully legalizes and commercializes marijuana without providing the necessary public health protections to keep our youth and communities healthy.

 Marijuana commercialization is wrong for New Hampshire's young people and communities.
 Science shows that marijuana use during youth, when young brains are developing, can have long-term negative health effects.
 Allowing Big Marijuana into New Hampshire will allow this major industry to manufacture, sell, and market an addictive substance to our kids, setting them up for long-term health problems, like impaired cognitive functioning, an elevated risk of developing mental illness, and an increased chance of developing a substance use disorder.

 It is time to use your voice to oppose the commercialization of marijuana.

 What can you do?